 The Reading Strategies Book: Your Everything Guide to Developing Skilled Readers is written by Jennifer Serravallo.
 This book is broken down into six goals.
 Within each goal, there are many strategies for you to use to help achieve that goal.
 There are many examples of anchor charts that you can make to help teach the strategies.
 This book is one of those books you will want to be able to access often.
 One tip I recommend is to bring your book to an office store with a print shop and have it spiral-bound.

 A Fresh Look at Phonics written by Wiley Blevins is a great resource for new and seasoned teachers.
 There are many activities in this book that will help support your phonics instruction.
 In addition to the activities provided that help with your phonics instruction, there are common failures that can occur when teaching phonics.
 Be sure to check this book out!

 Think Big With Think Alouds

 Think Big With Think Alouds is written by Molly Ness and is a great addition to your professional library.
-If you are a primary grade teacher, you are aware with the fact that you read aloud books often.
-This book helps you plan your read alouds so they are strategic and intentional.
-Another resource for intentional read alouds is this blogpost on Interactive Read Alouds.
+If you are a primary grade teacher, you are aware of the fact that you read aloud books often.
+This book helps you plan your read-alouds so they are strategic and intentional.
+Another resource for intentional read-alouds is this blogpost on Interactive Read Alouds.